-A regularly-enrolled undergraduate student wishing to attend another institution for one term, with the intention of returning to Valdosta State University, will be considered a "transient" student at the other school.
+A regularly enrolled undergraduate student wishing to attend another institution for one term, with the intention of returning to Valdosta State University, will be considered a "transient" student at the other school.
 The following procedure must be followed to obtain "transient" status:

-- A transient request form must be obtained from the student's major department or the Registrar's Office. - 2.
+- 1. A transient request form must be obtained from the student's major department or the Registrar's Office. - 2.
 The form must be completed by the student's advisor, who must approve specific courses to be taken as a transient student.

-(The Regents' Testing Coordinator at Valdosta State must approve Regents' testing at another institution.) - The form must be taken to the Admissions Office for evaluation of proposed transient courses. - 4.
-The form must be signed by the head of the department. - All holds (such as traffic fines, library fines, etc.) must be cleared with the appropriate office before a transient request can be processed. - 6.
+- 3. The form must be taken to the Admissions Office for evaluation of proposed transient courses. - 4.
+The form must be signed by the head of the department. - 5.
+All holds (such as traffic fines, library fines, etc.) must be cleared with the appropriate office before a transient request can be processed. - 6.
 The completed transient request form should be returned to the Registrar's Office for processing. - 7.
 Students should contact the school they are planning to attend to inquire about admission requirements. - 8.
 Students must request an official transcript from the other institution for transfer credit evaluation by the VSU Admissions Office.